nsq511/ENG1-T4baT3/readme.md

 It should handle any cleaning up the event may need, such as disposing of objects, despawning entities, undrawing UI elements, etc.

 The static counter variables for each event type should be incremented here.
-Keep in mind, multi-stage *scenarios* should only increment their respective counter on the **last** `Event` of their chain, rather than for every `Event` object that the *scenario* consists of
+Keep in mind, multi-stage *scenarios* should only increment their respective counter on the **last** `Event` of their chain, rather than for every `Event` object that the *scenario* consists of.

+By default, this method is empty.

 #### Usage Example – Adding a New Event